How Lighting Can Improve Safety in Your Home Environment

 Love Your Living Room

 There are several important considerations for living room lighting.
-First, it’s another room where layered lighting can improve comforts, such as table lamps where you read, bright ambient lighting, and added floor lamps in dim corners.
+First, it's another room where layered lighting can improve comfort, such as table lamps where you read, bright ambient lighting, and added floor lamps in dim corners.
 Another aspect to consider is that watching TV in the dark can strain your eyes, so make sure you flip on some lights.

 Add Some Technology